paynejoshua/Password-Generator/README.md

 For JavaScript I knew I had to write out a script that would get certain elements in order to build arrays for those elements.
 I then laid out what arrays I would need to build and then from there I started creating my for loops and conditional statements.

 Enjoy!

+## Technologies Used
+1. HTML
+2. CSS
+3. JavaScript